Samuel2312/Todo-app/README.md

 # Todo-app
-It's an app that allow user's to make a list of tasks he/she need to complete or things they want to to do App requirements
+It's an app that allow user's to make a list of tasks he/she need to complete or things they want to to do.
+App requirements
    1.the user can reorder tasks
    2.the user can prioritize tasks